ashejim/C769/_build/html/_sources/resources.md

 - [Student Resource Hub](https://resource-hub.wgu.edu/)

 (resources:general:cohort)=

 ### Webinars and Cohorts

 (resources:general:cohort:5days)=

 #### 5 days to Finish C769 Task 2 Challenge Cohort

-Keep an eye out for the 5 Days to Finish Task 2 Challenge Cohort.
+Keep an eye out for the *5 Days to Finish Task 2 Challenge* Cohort.
 You will usually see the enrollment on Mondays in the course of study in the section Labeled *Explore Cohort*.
 The *Explore Cohort* section will **not be seen once enrollment is closed**.
 It will start on Wednesdays and will kick off with a live webinar at 7 PM ET.
 Each day of the cohort I will email support for a section or 2 of the proposal (task 2) to help you finish within 5-10 days.
 Most tend to finish in 10 days.

 Email Candice Allen [ugcapstoneit@wgu.edu](mailto:ugcapstoneit@wgu.edu?cc=candice.allen@wgu.edu&subject=C769%20capstone%20cohort&body=Your%20name%20and%20question%20here.%20We%20can%20only%20respond%20to%20messages%20from%20a%20valid%20WGU%20email%20address.%20%0A%0ADegree%20program%3A%20%0AProgram%20Mentor%3A%20%0A) for more information or questions.

 (resources:general:cohort:WClive)=

 #### Writing Center Live Events

-The Writing Center offers live Q & A sessions covering a variety of topics such as citing sources with APA, avoiding plagarism, hacks, strategies, tools, etc. Session dates and topics are updated monthly.
+The Writing Center offers live Q&A sessions covering a variety of topics such as citing sources with APA, avoiding plagiarism, hacks, strategies, tools, etc. Session dates and topics are updated monthly.
 See a list of upcoming events here: [Writing Center Live Events](https://cm.wgu.edu/t5/Writing-Center-Knowledge-Base/Writing-Center-Live-Events/ta-p/36860)

 (resources:general:libraries)=